SOLIVA FORTUNY, ROBERT CARLES

 Advisory meeting will be held in small groups with the aim of providing learning guidance and clarifying doubts about the activities carried out, wit special attention to the course project.

-Due to the special circumstances derived from sanitary crisis caused by the COVID-19, this subject will be taught through on-site and off-site classes.
-As long as circumstances allow it, exams, seminars, practical activities and some plenary lectures will be carried out as on-site activities.
+Due to the special circumstances derived from sanitary crisis caused by the COVID-19, this subject may be taught through on-site and off-site classes.
+As long as circumstances allow it, these will be carried out as on-site activities.
 If circumstances require a modification in the degree of on-site sessions, this will be informed in due time.

 The evaluation will consist of a weighted average of four grades, obtained from the following items: